YohannHommet/story-builder-ai/README.md

 - [Security Policy](./docs/security.md)
 - [API Documentation](./docs/api.md)

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](./docs/contributing.md) for details.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.